-Hole Preparation (continued)
+How To Plant (continued)

-- Grafted trees should have the graft union (that crooked knob above the roots) approximately 3 - 8 cm (1 - 3 inches) above the finished soil level when backfilled.
-Laying your shovel crosswise over the planting hole, beside the tree trunk, is a simple way to gauge this. - Interstem apple trees are a notable exception.
-Since they have two graft unions, most growers recommend planting with the finished soil level half way between the grafts.
-If you plant it higher, you will get a smaller tree at maturity, but with too many root suckers. - Shovel the soil back into the hole tamping it firmly around the root system while adding water to eliminate all air pockets. - If your planting site has poor or gravelly soil, you may want to amend your backfill soil with some compost or triple mix but don't overdo it.
+- Make a little mound in the bottom of the hole and spread the roots so they are facing outwards and slightly downwards.
+Trim off any broken roots. - Grafted trees should have the graft union (that crooked knob above the roots) approximately 3 8 cm (1 3 inches) above the finished soil level when backfilled.
+Laying your shovel crosswise over the planting hole, beside the tree trunk, is a simple way to gauge this. - If you are planting in Zone 3 you may want to consider the advice of Dr. Ieaun Evans of Edmonton.
+In his experience, the winter survival rate is better if you plant with the graft 7-12cm (3-6") below the soil surface.
+In other words, if the tree freezes back at -40°, you can likely regrow it from a shoot from above the graft. - Shovel the soil back into the hole tamping it firmly around the root system while adding water to eliminate all air pockets. - If your planting site has poor or gravelly soil, you may want to amend your backfill soil with some compost or triple mix but don't overdo it.
 Two shovel fulls is lots.
 Do not add any fresh manure or chemical fertilizer.
 It could burn the feeder roots. - If your soil is well drained, make a shallow basin around the tree to retain water.
 If it is not well drained, refer to "Problem Soil" (see below). - Water slowly and thoroughly after planting up to 20 litres for trees, and approximately 10 litres for shrubs and small fruit.
 Dormant trees should usually not be watered again until they leaf out.
 Too much water in dormancy can reduce root development or even drown the tree. - After leafing out, your tree should receive a good soaking twice weekly: 15 20 litres.
 Adjust accordingly to rainfall and soil type.
 Mulching is very helpful to retain moisture. - Trees should be supported or staked for better growth, especially in the first season (permanently for dwarfs).
+If you are training your tree to a central leader, a stake is needed to keep the leader straight.